DarkGWorld/darklib/README.md

 Pre-Beta
 -
-this API is created by me for learning purposes, no specfic time for "releasing" a version.<br>
+this API is created by me for just learning, no specfic time for "releasing" a version.<br>
 I don't know either if it's good to use it as your essential Socket API, but<br>
 I'll try to make all things possible.
 Feel free to help developing it.